Engin-Boot/get-started/case1-eval.md

 Includes automated unit and integration tests, developer quality @desk

+## Teamwork: 10 points

+Demonstrate how you have worked as a team and as individuals:
+Parts where you worked together, individual contributions, backed by GitHub commits

 ## Extensible: 5 points

 Includes decoupling, code change required for adapting to changes